SeisComP3/seiscomp3/doc/base/glossary.rst

       earthquakes occur at lower frequencies than the frequency range between 0.7 Hz - 2 Hz used for the magnitude calculation.

-      In SeisComP3 mb is determined by simulation of a WWSSN short-period seismometer and then measuring the amplitudes in a 30 s time window at stations in the distance range of 5° to 105°.
+      In SeisComP3 mb amplitudes are measured on vertical-component seismograms in a 30 s time window after simulation of a :term:`WWSSN_SP` short-period seismometer.
+Amplitudes are considered within epicentral distances of 5° to 105°.

       * Amplitude unit in SeisComP3 is **nanometer** (nm)
       * Period range: 0.4 - 3 s
       * Distance range: 5 - 105°
-      * Time window: 30 s
+      * Time window: 0 - 30 s

    magnitude, broadband body-wave (mB)
       mB is a magnitude based on body waves like mb, but the amplitude is measured in a broad frequency range and longer time windows.
-Instead of amplitude measurements on displacement data together with the dominant period, the maximum velocity amplitude Vmax is taken directly from velocity-proportional records with V = 2πA/T. The time window for the measurement can be determined by the duration of the high-frequency (1-3 Hz) radiation (Bormann & Saul, 2008).
+Instead of amplitude measurements on displacement data together with the dominant period, the maximum velocity amplitude Vmax is taken directly from velocity-proportional records with :math:`V = 2 \pi A/T`.
+The time window for the measurement can be determined by the duration of the high-frequency (1-3 Hz) radiation (Bormann & Saul, 2008).
 This time window usually contains the phases P, pP, sP, PcP, but not PP. According to the long time window and broad frequency range used for amplitude